Beyond String Matching: Semantic Evaluation of PDF Table Extraction

-Existing benchmarks for table extraction fall into two broad categories: \emph{table recognition datasets} that operate on cropped table images, and \emph{document-level benchmarks} that evaluate table extraction in the context of full pages.
+Existing benchmarks for table extraction fall into two broad categories: \emph{datasets of cropped table images} for isolated table recognition, and \emph{datasets of full document pages} where tables appear alongside text and figures.

-\textbf{Table recognition datasets} have driven progress in table structure recognition from isolated images.
-Large-scale datasets such as PubTabNet~\cite{pubtabnet} (568K images from PubMed Central), FinTabNet~\cite{fintabnet} (113K tables from financial reports), TableBank~\cite{tablebank} (417K tables via weak supervision), PubTables-1M~\cite{pubtables1m} (nearly one million scientific tables), and SynthTabNet~\cite{synthtabnet} (600K synthetic tables with controlled structure and style variation) provide extensive training and evaluation resources, while SciTSR~\cite{scitsr} contributes 15K tables with structure labels derived from LaTeX sources.
-These datasets also gave rise to the dominant evaluation metrics: PubTabNet introduced TEDS, and GriTS~\cite{grits} later proposed grid-level evaluation as an alternative.
-The ICDAR 2021 competition~\cite{icdar2021table} complemented these efforts by targeting table image to LaTeX conversion, a task recently advanced by reinforcement learning over multimodal language models~\cite{table2latex_rl}.
-While instrumental for advancing table recognition, these datasets provide cropped table images rather than full documents, making them unsuitable for benchmarking end-to-end PDF parsing pipelines where tables must first be detected within a page of mixed content.
+\textbf{Datasets of cropped table images} have driven progress in table structure recognition from isolated images.
+Large-scale resources include PubTabNet~\cite{pubtabnet} and PubTables-1M~\cite{pubtables1m}, both derived from PubMed Central scientific articles, FinTabNet~\cite{fintabnet} from financial reports, TableBank~\cite{tablebank} via weak supervision from Word and LaTeX documents, and SynthTabNet~\cite{synthtabnet} as a synthetically generated dataset, while SciTSR~\cite{scitsr} derives structure labels from LaTeX sources.
+These datasets also shaped the dominant evaluation methodology: PubTabNet introduced TEDS, and GriTS~\cite{grits} later proposed grid-level evaluation as an alternative.
+However, cropped-table datasets remove important page-level aspects of document parsing, including table localization within surrounding content and extraction from complete page layouts.
+They are therefore well suited for table recognition in controlled settings, but only partially capture the end-to-end document parsing problem.